 In the next few posts, we’ll unpack some of the statistical terms that the GRE throws around.
-These terms can be seen as ways to answer two main questions:
+These terms can be seen as ways to answer two central questions:

-In the latter category, we have the range, quartiles, and percentiles.
-These give you a sense of the possibilities and how the values are distributed.
+And in answering "What's Possible?" we can find the range, quartiles, or percentiles of the data.
+These give you a sense of the possibilities and how the possibilities are distributed.